aptr288/Bike_sharing_demand_prediction/README.md

 # SparkML
-This repository will contain all the Machine Learning challanges I am working on using spark framework so that it can scale well with bigger dataset.
+This repository will contains Bike sharing demand project  using PySpark framework so that it can scale well with bigger dataset.